-iHome iDM12 review
+iHome iDM12 full review

 We weren’t expecting much from such a compact little speaker, but the iDM12 turns out to be cleverly designed and produces a surprisingly strong sound.